Greatly Improve Circulation With Nitric Oxide

 This is also influenced by how far you live from the equator.
 Like at the latitude of Boston, MA, there are 3 months of the year where the sunlight is too weak to create vitamin B. But the UV-A light is high throughout the whole day.
 Also you can get plenty of it all year round in Boston or even in other places that are further from the equator.
 Now I do not expect you to trust me on this so here are some authoritative sources on this.

-Here is a Science Daily article called Here comes the sun to lower your blood pressure.
-It says:
+Here is a taken down Science Daily article called Here comes the sun to lower your blood pressure.
+It said:

 Exposing skin to sunlight may help to reduce blood pressure and thus cut the risk of heart attack and stroke, a study published in the Journal of Investigative Dermatology suggests.